Save on pet insurance for your pet

 You don't have to choose between your pet and your wallet when it comes to expensive vet visits.
 Prepare ahead of time for unexpected vet bills by finding the pawfect pet insurance.

-Poison ivy is a pesky plant whose name sounds dangerous, but which is only mildly toxic.
+Poison ivy is a pesky plant whose name sounds dangerous, and its effects can be toxic.
 Native to North America, poison ivy can be found in a variety of environments, but most often in wetlands, forests, streams, fields, roadsides, and backyards.
 It grows in clusters and is widely recognized by its groups of three leaves.
 The irritation and rash that poison ivy causes are the fault of its sap, which contains urushiol oil.

 This plant can make life miserable for a person who touches it, but does it have the same effect on dogs?
 Do dogs suffer from the same intense itching and rash as people who are exposed to poison ivy?

 Continue reading to find out more about poison ivy and its effects on dogs, and check out more information on Poison Ivy Poisoning in Dogs.